MartinThoma/clana/docs/README.md

   --help     Show this message and exit.

 Commands:
-  get-cm         Calculate the confusion matrix (CSV inputs). get-cm-simple  Calculate the confusion matrix (one label per... visualize      Optimize confusion matrix.
+  distribution   Get the distribution of classes in a dataset. get-cm         Calculate the confusion matrix (CSV inputs). get-cm-simple  Calculate the confusion matrix (one label per... visualize      Optimize confusion matrix.